 ERROR: Failed to verify 'F:\Sources\CB\Prereq\SQLSysClrTypes.msi' Authenticode Signature ERROR: File Signature check failed for F:\Sources\CB\Prereq\SQLSysClrTypes.msi ERROR: Failed to verify F:\Sources\CB\Prereq\SharedManagementObject.msi' Authenticode signature ERROR: File Signature check failed for F:\Sources\CB\Prereq\ SharedManagementObject.msi.msi

 Fix SCCM ConfigMgr Prerequisite Check Error Failed

-Following is the cert name which was missing from the SCCM primary server – “Microsoft Root Certificate Authority 2011“.
-We imported the certificate from the working SCCM CAS server and exported it to the primary server’s Local computer – Trusted Root Certification Authorities and that helped to resolve the Authenticode Signature issue.
+Following is the cert name missing from the SCCM primary server – “Microsoft Root Certificate Authority 2011”.
+We imported the certificate from the working SCCM CAS server.
+We exported it to the primary server’s Local computer – Trusted Root Certification Authorities and that helped resolve the Authenticode Signature issue.

 Anoop is Microsoft MVP!
 He is a Solution Architect in enterprise client management with more than 20 years of experience (calculation done in 2021) in IT.
 He is a logger, Speaker, and Local User Group HTMD Community leader.
 His main focus is on Device Management technologies like SCCM 2012, Current Branch, and Intune.
 He writes about ConfigMgr, Windows 11, Windows 10, Azure AD, Microsoft Intune, Windows 365, AVD, etc…